Johnson 'must raise jailed Iran mum case'

 - Uncertain fate of Iran's jailed dual nationals

-She was accused by Iran of plotting against the government.
-She denies the charges against her and says she was in the country to introduce her daughter, Gabriella, to her parents.
+According to her husband, prosecutors have said that the case against her has been reopened and a decision is expected next week.

-According to her husband, who released a statement via the Free Nazanin campaign on Tuesday, prosecutors have said that the case against her has been reopened.
+He said his wife was feeling "pretty down and shaken", and "bewildered as to how she could have done anything while she is sitting in prison".

 Iran-EU talks